80 MIN READ

 In short, on Lipu Lekh, Nepal stands alone and, as is very clear from the Chinese Foreign Ministry response just quoted, can expect very little help from China with regard to Kalapani.

 In my introduction, I quoted the claims from PM Oli and the spokesman for India’s MEA that the historical facts were on their side.
 I wrote that my article would be an attempt to contribute to an understanding of them.
 I have given an honest account of what I found in my research.
 On Limpiyadhura, I find it inconceivable that the armed forces of the East India Company would have stopped on the line of a river that would have left one of the great prizes for which they fought – unrestricted access to the Tibet trade across Lipu Lekh – in the hands of a heavily defeated foe.
 There is an abundance of evidence to show that they did not.
 All of the historic province of Kumaon was occupied and annexed to the Company.
 There is no room for doubt on that.
-In September 1817, Nepal’s claim was framed in identical terms to the current claim and was firmly rejected by the Governor General in emphatic terms, “as a question of equity and just construction of the Treaty.”
+In September 1817, Nepal’s claim was framed in identical terms to the current claim and was firmly rejected by the Governor-General in emphatic terms, “as a question of equity and just construction of the Treaty.”
 It is difficult to give credence to an appeal against such a trenchant ruling after 200 years of silence.
 I also judge that India will have overwhelming evidence to prove continuous state administration of the three villages under dispute, stretching back to the days of the East India Company and subsequently the British Crown.

 However, India cannot have it both ways.
-The supporters of its case cannot repeatedly quote the September 1817 judgement, based on what is said in the Sugauli Treaty, and is reflected in the 1850 map, to deny the validity of the new Nepal claim to Limpiyadhura, without acknowledging that the claim to Nepali land shown in the 1879 map is at total variance with the Treaty and has no agreed legal basis.
+The supporters of its case cannot repeatedly quote the September 1817 judgment, based on what is said in the Sugauli Treaty, and is reflected in the 1850 map, to deny the validity of the new Nepal claim to Limpiyadhura, without acknowledging that the claim to Nepali land shown in the 1879 map is at total variance with the Treaty and has no agreed legal basis.
 No record has yet been found of what prompted the decision to make this land-grab, and it is unlikely that Britain in its imperial pomp would have discussed the change with Nepal.
 Long years of silence from the rulers of Nepal on the issue are highly regrettable, but that cannot be used as a justification for an illegal action which cut across an international treaty.
 Nepal rightly stands by its claim that it has never concluded any treaty with British India or with independent India that supersedes the Sugauli Treaty.

 What impact will the Limpiyadhura claim have on Nepal’s existing strong and legitimate claim for a restoration of the boundary line shown on the 1850 map?
 It is difficult to say.
 Some in Kathmandu have taken the view that Nepal-India relations can now return to normal as the two countries have reached a position of parity, both having claims on tracts of each other’s territory.
 There are also those who claim that at least it will grab India’s attention, given the regrettable lack of any meaningful Indian engagement to discuss the Kalapani dispute since it was first raised officially by the Nepal government in 1996.
 However, if these are the only outcomes, it would be a poor return for an action which could cause far-reaching damage to Nepal-India relations.